swcarpentry/DEPRECATED-bc/lessons/misc-git/git-and-github/instructor_notes.md

 ---
 **Written by [Matt Davis](mailto:jiffyclub@gmail.com)**

-# git/GitHub
+# Git/GitHub

-The goal of this lesson is to introduce the students to [git][] via collaboration on [GitHub][].
+The goal of this lesson is to introduce the students to [Git][git] via collaboration on [GitHub][].

 ## Introduction

-- Say some introductory stuff about version control in general, and git/GitHub in particular.
+- Say some introductory stuff about version control in general, and Git/GitHub in particular.

 *Note: The figures in the [Visual Git Reference][visual git] can be a good